isomerpages/singapore-customs-cms/_businesses/Certificates of Origin/overview.md

 -   [Singapore Manufacturing Federation](http://www.smfederation.org.sg/){:target="_blank"}

+Singapore Customs only issues Ordinary COs for goods that are wholly obtained, produced or manufactured in Singapore.

-Apart from Singapore Customs, these authorised organisations do also issue ordinary COs for locally manufactured or processed goods, and goods from other countries which are re-exported from Singapore.
-However, they do not issue ordinary COs for the export of Singapore-origin textiles and textile goods to the United States of America.
+Apart from Singapore Customs, the authorised organisations issue ordinary COs for locally manufactured or processed goods.
+In addition, the five authorised organisations issue ordinary COs for goods from other countries which are re-exported from Singapore.
+However, the five authorised organisations do not issue ordinary COs for the export of Singapore-origin textiles and textile goods to the United States of America.

 All Preferential COs are issued only by Singapore Customs.